Jolie, Salonga, Chloe Kim glam up state dinner for SKorea

 WASHINGTON (AP) — Actor Angelina Jolie, home improvement duo Chip and Joanna Gaines and Olympic snowboarder Chloe Kim headlined the list of big names from politics, business, sports and entertainment glamming up a fancy black-tie dinner that President Joe Biden hosted Wednesday night for South Korean President Yoon Suk Yeol.

 Sen. Mazie Hirono, D-Hawaii, proudly showed off her traditional hanbok gown, saying it was important to showcase cultural diversity.
-She added that the big challenge with the gown was “not to trip over it.”
+She added that the big challenge was “not to trip over it.”

 Also among the nearly 200 guests were Arthur Blank, a co-founder of Home Depot; “Pachinko” author Min Jin Lee; and former Major League Baseball pitcher Chan Ho Park.
-Republican Sen. Mitt Romney of Utah also was attending, as were the governors of Delaware, New Jersey and Vermont.
+Republican Sen. Mitt Romney of Utah also attended, as were the governors of Delaware, New Jersey and Vermont.

+While most guests were strolling in from the garden, Biden and wife Jill welcomed Yoon and wife Kim Keon Hee on a red carpet on the steps of the North Portico, where the president flashed a thumbs-up for the assembled cameras.
+Kim wore a cream-colored jacket over her gown, which was also creamy.
+Jill Biden wore a mauve sheath gown by Reem Acra.

-First lady Jill Biden, who oversaw planning for what will be the administration's second state dinner, recruited Korean American celebrity chef Edward Lee to whip up a menu showcasing the "best of America" — but with Korean touches.
+The first lady, who oversaw planning for the administration's second state dinner, recruited Korean American celebrity chef Edward Lee to whip up a menu showcasing the "best of America" — but with Korean touches.
 Lee is known for putting a Korean twist on American food.

 “It’s not traditional Korean food but just gives you a little hint of Korean flavors,” he said this week as the White House previewed the dinner setup.